reservoirpy/reservoirpy/docs/source/developer_guide/advanced_install.rst

 You can find the source code of ReservoirPy on `GitHub (https://github.com/reservoirpy/reservoirpy)
 <https://github.com/reservoirpy/reservoirpy>`_.

-Dowload the latest version on the ``master`` branch, or any other branch you would like to install (``dev`` branch or older versions branches).
+Download the latest version on the ``master`` branch, or any other branch you would like to install (``dev`` branch or older versions branches).
 You can also fork the project from GitHub.